ImperialCollegeLondon/fractalgenetics/README.md

   * Stacks are stored from Base to Apex (default) or vice-versa.
   * Interpolate images to 0.25 mm pixels (default) or x4 in each direction in-plane.
-  * Minimum blood pool pixel count (default = 50) and percentage of blood pool connected to myocardium (default = 50%).
+  * Minimum blood pool pixel count (default = 64 for the sample Test Data, optimised by means of a balanced probability calculation comparing manual and automated workflows) and percentage of blood pool connected to myocardium (default = 50%).
 Refer to the [Processing Flowchart](https://github.com/UK-Digital-Heart-Project/AutoFD/blob/master/Processing%20Flowchart.pdf) for details.
   * Keep or discard the end slices in the calculation of the summary statistics (the default is keep).

 ## Test data
-Data for 7 subjects (A to G) is held in [Test Data](https://github.com/UK-Digital-Heart-Project/AutoFD/blob/master/Test%20data.zip).
+Data for 7 subjects (A to G) are held in [Test Data](https://github.com/UK-Digital-Heart-Project/AutoFD/blob/master/Test%20data.zip).
 Unzip  and select as the top level folder for analysis.
 The acquisition order must be Apex to Base.
 The preferred interpolation is x4.
 For the other parameters, either accept or edit the processing defaults.

 ## Outputs
 Outputs are written to a new sub-folder ```Automated FD Calculation Results```.
-Each subject's folder will contain intermediate images (see figure) and box-counting.
+Each subject's folder will contain intermediate images (see figure) and box-counting statistics.

 Fractal dimension values are output to ```Summary-Auto-FD-v0.csv```.
 If you run the script more than once, new results will be appended.